thaynes43/thaynes43.github.io/hardware/haynesintelligence.md

 ![rx6800]({{ site.url }}/images/builds/haynesai/rx6800.png)

+> **NOTE** I didn't use this in the server after all but rather popped it on top of an MS-01.
+However, the hackintosh was not liking the card, XFX needs some work apparently, so I just used it to play Fortza with a racing wheel in my basement.

 #### Seasonic Prime TX-1600

 Another reason not to have three beefy 3090s running under load is you may need two power supplies.
 Since the RX 6800 is not going to be topping out much a 1600W should do the trick for my needs.
 I grabbed the Seasonic Prime off [Amazon](https://www.amazon.com/Seasonic-ATX-3-0-TX-1600-SSR-1600TR2/dp/B0C571LRNB/ref=asc_df_B0C571LRNB/?tag=hyprod-20&linkCode=df0&hvadid=693562313188&hvpos=&hvnetw=g&hvrand=6616365365788663353&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9001911&hvtargid=pla-2186571992283&mcid=93c4c8f53b183a8aabb7b7dd5037c639&gad_source=1&th=1).